web3-authn/email-dkim-verifier-contract/email-dkim-verifier-contract/README.md

     - `from_address` is provided by the worker, already normalized.
   - In both modes:
     - `verified == true` means DKIM verification passed and the message contained a valid recovery instruction, if present.
-    - `verified == false` covers any failure (OutLayer error, DNS error, DKIM mismatch, RSA failure, malformed recovery instruction, etc.).
+    - `verified == false` covers any failure (OutLayer error, DNS error, DKIM mismatch, RSA failure, malformed recovery instruction, etc.). `error` may be populated with a diagnostic string.
     - `account_id` / `new_public_key`:
       - When `verified == true` and the email matches the recovery format `Subject: recover-<REQUEST_ID> <account_id>` and body line `ed25519:<new_public_key>`, they are populated as: